sameer/svg2gcode/README.md

 - Convert a PDF to GCode: follow [this guide using Inkscape to convert a PDF to an SVG](https://en.wikipedia.org/wiki/Wikipedia:Graphics_Lab/Resources/PDF_conversion_to_SVG#Conversion_with_Inkscape), then use it with svg2gcode

-- Are shapes, fill patterns supported?
-No, but you can convert them to paths in Inkscape with `Object to Path`.
-See [#15](https://github.com/sameer/svg2gcode/issues/15) for more discussion.
+- Are shapes and fills supported?
+Yes in engraving CAM mode for constant-depth pocketing.
+Outside engraving mode, standard conversion still traces SVG strokes/paths rather than machining filled areas.
 - Are stroke patterns supported?
 No, but you can convert them into paths in Inkscape with `Stroke to Path`.

 ## Reference Documents